danborutori/zombielandsagaspaceinvaders/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

+## Copyright (c) 2016 Egor Tensin

+This project is free software.
+There is no warranty; not even for merchantability or fitness for a particular purpose.

+You may use, copy, modify and redistribute all files included in this distribution, individually or in aggregate, subject to the terms and conditions of the MIT license.
+See License section.

+In addition, all right of assets borrowed from other creators are belong to their original creators.
+See Acknowledgement section for those assets.

 ## Acknowledgement

 Sound Effect from Classic Gaming.cc